cMIPS is a synthesizable VHDL model for the 5-stage pipeline, MIPS32r2 core.

 Testbench includes processor, RAM, ROM and (simulator) file I/O.

 Top level file for synthesis includes processor, RAM, ROM, LCD display controller, 2x7segment LED display, keypad and UART.
-SDRAM controller, VGA interface and Ethernet port are in the works.
+SDRAM controller, microSD controller, VGA interface and Ethernet port are in the works.

 An stdlib lookalike is in the works, as well as a port of Xinu, hosted here.